irfan-hossain-bhuiyan/neural-network-experiment/README.md

 ## A neural Network from scratch
 A neural network that only uses numpy to train a neural network to detect mnist digit classification.
+Just try python percepton to train the model.Not caring about let you understand it,figure it out.